avielmenter/oc-covid-data/README.md

 }]
 ```

-If a request results in an error, this endpoint returns an error message in the following format:
+If a request to a JSON endpoint results in an error, the endpoint returns an error message in the following format:

 ```javascript
 {